ZeeChono/GradientCodeReadDocs/docs/source/usage.rst

       ff02::3 ip6-allhosts

 Besides this, we should also enable TCP connection between these instances under the same **Network Security Group**.
 On dash board of the EC2, click Security Groups on the sidebar, this will bring you to the group we have just created in the step 2.
 Click "Edit inbound rules" after you enter the security group you created, add a new TCP rule as shown in the following screenshot.

+After we have finished all above cluster settings, try manually ssh to each other before mpirun command to ensure that the communication in cluster is setup correctly.

 Step 8: Final Cluster MPI Test